yushiangfu/study-notes/f0-console.md

 ## <a name="console"></a> Console

-The TTY and PTY are IO devices for user space applications but not for the kernel, which outputs its log through the console device.
+The TTY and PTY devices serve as input/output devices for user space applications, while the kernel utilizes the console device to output its logs.
-The below setting in DTS configures both the early and preferred consoles through which the kernel prints the message.
+The device tree source (DTS) configuration allows for the setup of both the early console and the preferred console, which serve as channels for the kernel to display its messages.

 ```
 chosen {